-A. Left-sided valve disease

-Aortic Stenosis

-Indicator Mild Moderate Severe

-Jet velocity (m per second) Less than 3.0 3.0-4.0 Greater than 4.0

-Mean gradient (mm Hg) Less than 25 25-40 Greater than 40

-Valve area (cm ) Greater than 1.5 1.0-1.5 Less than 1.0

-Valve area index (cm per m ) Less than 0.6

-Mitral Stenosis

-Mild Moderate Severe

-Mean gradient (mm Hg) Less than 5 5-10 Greater than 10

-Pulmonary artery systolic pressure (mm Hg) Less than 30 30-50 Greater than 50

-Valve area (cm ) Greater than 1.5 1.0-1.5 Less than 1.0

-Aortic Regurgitation

-Mild Moderate Severe

-Qualitative

-Angiographic grade 1+ 2+ 3-4+

-Color Doppler jet width Central jet, width less than 25% of LVOT Greater than mild but no signs of severe AR Central jet, width greater than 65% LVOT

-Doppler vena contracta width (cm) Less than 0.3 0.3-0.6 Greater than 0.6

-Quantitative (cath or echo)

-Regurgitant volume (ml per beat) Less than 30 30-59 Greater than or equal to 60

-Regurgitant fraction (%) Less than 30 30-49 Greater than or equal to 50

-Regurgitant orifice area $(cm^2)$ Less than 0.10 0.10-0.29 Greater than or equal to

-Additional essential criteria Left ventricular size 0.30 Increased

-Mitral Regurgitation

-Mild Moderate Severe

-Qualitative

-Angiographic grade 1+ 2+ 3-4+

-Color Doppler jet area Small, central jet (less than 4 cm or less than 20% LA area) Signs of MR greater than mild present but no criteria for severe MR Vena contracta width greate than 0.7 cm with large central MR jet (area greater than 40% of LA area) or with a wall- impinging jet of any size, swirling in LA

-Doppler vena contracta width (cm) Less than 0.3 0.3-0.69 Greater than or equal to 0.70

-Quantitative (cath or echo) T .1 20 20.50 0

-Regurgitant volume (ml per beat) Less than 30 30-59 Greater than or equal to 60

-Regurgitant fraction (%) Regurgitant orifice area (cm ) Less than 30 Less than 0.20 30-49 0.2-0.39 Greater than or equal to 50 Greater than or equal to

-Additional essential criteria 0.40

-Left atrial size Enlarged

-Left ventricular size Enlarged

-B. Right-sided valve disease Characteristic

-Valve area less than 1.0 cm

-Severe tricuspid stenosis:

-Severe tricuspid stenosis: Severe tricuspid regurgitation: 0.7 cm and systolic flow reversal in henatic veins

-Severe tricuspid stenosis: Severe tricuspid regurgitation: Severe pulmonic stenosis: Vena contracta width greater than 0.7 cm and systolic flow reversal in hepatic cond or maximum gradient greater than 60
+A. Left-sided valve disease Aortic Ste enosis Indicator Mild Moderate Severe Jet velocity (m per s) Less than 3.0 3.0-4.0 Greater than 4.0 Mean gradient (mm Hg) Less than 25 25-40 Greater than 40 Valve area (cm 2) Greater than 1.5 1.0-1.5 Less than 1.0 Valve area index (cm 2 per m 2) Less than 0.6 Mitral Ste enosis Mild Moderate Severe Mean gradient (mm Hg) Less than 5 5-10 Greater than 10 Pulmonary artery systolic pressure (mm Hg) Less than 30 30-50 Greater than 50 Valve area (cm 2) Greater than 1.5 1.0-1.5 Less than 1.0 Aortic Regu rgitation Mild Moderate Severe Qualitative Angiographic grade 1+ 2+ 3-4+ Color Doppler jet width Central jet, width less than 25% of LVOT Greater than mild but no signs of severe AR Central jet, width greater than 65% LVOT Doppler vena contracta width (cm) Less than 0.3 0.3-0.6 Greater than 0.6 Quantitative (cath or echo) Regurgitant volume (ml per beat) Less than 30 30-59 Greater than or equal to 60 Regurgitant fraction (%) Less than 30 30-49 Greater than or equal to 50 Regurgitant orifice area (cm 2) Additional essential criteria Less than 0.10 0.10-0.29 Greater than or equal to 0.30 Left ventricular size Increased Mitral Regurgitation rgitation Mild Moderate Severe Qualitative Angiographic grade 1+ 2+ 3-4+ Color Doppler jet area Small, central jet (less than 4 cm 2 or less than 20% LA area) Signs of MR greater than mild present but no criteria for severe MR Vena contracta width greater than 0.7 cm with large central MR jet (area greater than 40% of LA area) of with a wall-impinging jet of any size, swirling in LA Doppler vena contracta width (cm) Less than 0.3 0.3-0.69 Greater than or equal to 0.70 Quantitative (cath or echo) Regurgitant volume (ml per beat) Less than 30 30-59 Greater than or equal to 60 Regurgitant fraction (%) Less than 30 30-49 Greater than or equal to 50 Regurgitant orifice area (cm 2) Less than 0.20 0.20-0.39 Greater than or equal to 0.40 Additional essential criteria Left atrial size Enlarged Left ventricular size Enlarged B. Right-sided valve disease Characte ristic Severe tricuspid stenosis: Valve area less than 1.0 cm 2 Severe tricuspid regurgitation: Vena contracta width greater than 0.7 cm and systolic flow reversal in hepatic veins evere pulmonic stenosis: Jet velocity greater than 4 m per s or maximum gradient greater than 60 mmHg Severe pulmonic regurgitation: Color jet fills outflow tract: de nse continuous wave Doppler signal with a steep deceleration slope

-\Valve gradients are flow dependent and when used as estimates of severity of valve stenosis should be assessed with knowledge of cardiac output or forward flow across the valve.
+Valve gradients are flow dependent and when used as estimates of severity of valve stenosis should be assessed with knowledge of cardiac output or forward flow across the valve.
 Modified from the Journal of the American Society of Echocardiography, 16, Zoghbi WA, Recommendations for evaluation of the severity of native valvular regurgitation with two-dimensional and Doppler echocardiography, 777-802, Copyright 2003, with permission from American Society of Echocardiography (27).